florianhartig/BayesianTools/README.md

 ```{r}
 devtools::install_github(repo = "florianhartig/BayesianTools", subdir = "BayesianTools", dependencies = T)
 ```
-Below the status of the automatic Travis CI tests on the master branch (if this doesn load see [here](https://travis-ci.org/florianhartig/BayesianTools))
+Below the status of the automatic Travis CI tests on the development version in the master branch (if this doesn load see [here](https://travis-ci.org/florianhartig/BayesianTools))

 [![Build Status](https://travis-ci.org/florianhartig/BayesianTools.svg?branch=master)](https://travis-ci.org/florianhartig/BayesianTools)

 ### Older releases

-To install a specific (older) release, decide for the version number that you want to install in [https://github.com/florianhartig/BayesianTools/releases](https://github.com/florianhartig/BayesianTools/releases) (version numbering corresponds to CRAN, but there may be smaller releases that were not pushed to CRAN) and run
+To install a specific (older) release, decide for the version number that you want to install in [https://github.com/florianhartig/BayesianTools/releases](https://github.com/florianhartig/BayesianTools/releases) (version numbering corresponds to CRAN, but there may be smaller releases that were not pushed to CRAN) and run, e.g.

 ```{r}
 devtools::install_github(repo = "florianhartig/BayesianTools", subdir = "BayesianTools", ref = "v0.0.10")
 ```
-with the appropriate version number.
+with v0.0.10 replaced by the appropriate version number.

 ## Acknowledgements

-The creation of this package was facilicated through meetings of Cost Action FP 1304 Profound.
+Work on this package was facilicated through meetings of [Cost Action FP 1304 Profound](http://www.cost.eu/COST_Actions/fps/FP1304).